 Nursing Program Admissions Test (HESI-A2)

-The HESI-A2 Admission Test is the required entrance exam for all students applying to certain Healthcare Programs at TCC.
-To be considered for admission, the TCC programs require a minimum score of 75 percent in each required section of the exam.
+The HESI-A2 Admission Test is the required entrance assessment for all students applying to certain Healthcare Programs at TCC.
+To be considered for admission, the TCC programs require a minimum score of 75 percent in each required section of the assessment.

 Test Fee: $45

 All fees must be paid to the TCC Cashier's Office.
 Examinees must pick-up a payment authorization form from the Testing Center before going to the Cashier’s Office.
-Students may take the HES-A2 on a walk-in basis, and the HESI-A2 is available Monday through Thursday for check-in at 9 a.m. – 1 p.m. and Friday 9 a.m. – 12 p.m.
+Students may take the HES-A2 on a walk-in basis; testing is available Monday through Thursday from 9 a.m. through 1 p.m. and Friday 9 a.m. through 12 p.m.

 Contact the Testing Center at (850) 201-8282 for more information.